 - ClubWPT – Sweepstakes poker site of the World Poker Tour

 Free poker apps are a fun way to play and practice without any real money on the line.
 Global Poker also offers free ring games and tournaments through its sweepstakes model.
 Players also have the option of using Sweeps Coins earned as well for a shot at redeeming them for real cash.

 If you want to set up a private home poker game for your friends online, you can do so via the free play money platform at PokerStars.net.
 You can also access free-to-play poker platforms in virtually any other non-legalized states including Florida, Texas, etc.

 Estimates for Traffic in California Legal Online Poker

 Legal online poker in California could be a game changer for the industry.
 The state is the most populous in the US with 39.5 million people.
-With a large number of poker rooms and casinos, there would be a massive pool of online players compared to the four states where online poker is already live.
+With a large number of poker rooms and casinos, there would be a massive pool of online players compared to the states where legal online poker is already live.
 Those are:

 As of 2020 the WSOP/888poker platform among Nevada, New Jersey, and Delaware was at record numbers.
 Average days see between 500 and 800 players.
 If the site launched in California, that traffic could surge and be eclipsed easily in the Golden State.

 Which Casinos in California Will Have Online Poker Sites?